One-Step is Enough: Sparse Autoencoders for Text-to-Image Diffusion Models: Analysis of SDXL Turbo

-\mypar{Metrics} From an interpretability standpoint our benchmark jointly measures features' sensitivity, specificity and causality.
-Visual features of the source forward pass can only be detected if their corresponding representations (e.g., SAE features) are sensitive, and in order to move the generated image (from the target image) closer to the source image via interpretable visual changes requires both specificity and causality of the features.
-When a feature is on during the generation, it should ideally result in a corresponding interpretable visual feature and minimally interfere with the remaining ones.
-We quantify this aspect by transferring varying numbers of features between two parallel forward passes and measuring the LPIPS~\citep{zhang2018unreasonable} distance between the intervened image and the original image and the CLIP~\cite{radford2021learning} similarity of the resulting intervened image with the edit prompt.
-Ideally, by transporting a varying number of features and increasing/decreasing their strength, it should be possible to smoothly interpolate between the relevant aspects of the source and the target image by such an intervention.
+\mypar{Metrics} From an interpretability standpoint, our benchmark jointly measures features' sensitivity, specificity, and causality.
+Visual features of the source forward pass can only be detected if their corresponding representations (e.g., SAE features) are sensitive.
+On the other hand, editing the generated image to be closer to the source image via interpretable visual changes requires both specificity and causality of the features.
+When a feature is active during the generation, it should ideally result in a corresponding interpretable visual feature and minimally interfere with the remaining ones.
+We quantify this aspect by transferring varying numbers of features between two parallel forward passes and measuring the LPIPS~\citep{zhang2018unreasonable} distance between the intervened image and the original image and the \cam{increase in} CLIP~\cite{radford2021learning} similarity of the resulting intervened image with the edit prompt.
+Ideally, by transporting a varying number of features and increasing/decreasing their strength, it should be possible to smoothly interpolate between the relevant aspects of the source and the target image.

 \mypar{Methods} We compare our best SAEs ($k = 160$ and $n_f = 5120$) with neurons of their corresponding transformer blocks.
-Since there are 10 MLP layers within each of the transformer blocks that we decompose there are $51200$ neurons per block in total.
-Additionally, we create a simple method similar to activation steering~\citep{panickssery2024steeringllama2contrastive}, which adds the $\Delta D$ within the mask from the source forward pass to the target forward pass and subtracts the $\Delta D$ within the target forward pass' mask from the target forward pass.
+Since there are 10 MLP layers within each block that we decompose, there are $51200$ neurons per block in total.
+Additionally, we create a simple method similar to activation steering~\citep{panickssery2024steeringllama2contrastive}, which adds the $\Delta D$ within the mask from the source forward pass to the target forward pass and subtracts the $\Delta D$ within the target forward pass' mask from the target forward pass. \cam{To mimic interventions that can be performed in SAEPaint we aggregate feature values/neurons/activations over spatial locations before adding them to masked area.
+Furthermore, all of our interventions are timestep step specific, i.e., the updates performed to the masked areas vary across denoising steps.}

-\mypar{Feature selection} In order to determine which features / neurons to transport, we rank them by their coefficients.
-The feature vectors associated with each SAE feature are unit norm, thus we simply concatenate all features of all layers and rank them by their contribution towards increasing the difference (similar to~\citet{cywiński2025saeuroninterpretableconceptunlearning}):